 The course covers tools and techniques for summarizing data, and it introduces a wide aspect of visualization such as story, numbers, architecture, and code.
 Plotting systems in R will be covered, along with basics of data graphics including visualization of multidimensional data.
-SQL Server reporting services will also be used to build models.
 Prerequisites: CSC 360.
 A minimum grade of C- is required for all prerequisites.

-CSC 475 Designing Business Intelligence Solutions (3)
+CSC 475 Machine Learning (3)